Duke vs. Arizona: Odds, spread, over/under - November 10

 Duke vs. Arizona Betting Trends (2022-23)

-- Duke put together a 16-19-0 record against the spread last season.
+- Duke won 16 games against the spread last season, while failing to cover 19 times.

-- Last season, the combined scoring went over the point total 13 times in Blue Devils games.
+- A total of 13 Blue Devils games last season hit the over.

 - A total of 16 of the Wildcats' games last season hit the over.